Where can I watch Discovery Channel programming in Canada in 2025?

 While Rogers will be acquiring Canadian rights to the HGTV brand, neither Rogers nor WBD can force Corus to sell the existing HGTV Canada channel or any other associated assets.
 Thus, Corus has the right to do what it wishes with the channel (within the CRTC's rules), and for the time being it will attempt to repurpose that channel licence as a fully-controlled channel called Home Network, as noted above.

 That said, in many ways it's easier for Rogers to launch HGTV as a new service rather than simply taking over the old one.
-If it did, it'd have to pay extra money to Corus, and then money on top of that to a CRTC-mandated benefits package typically required during ownership transfers, to take over the existing channel.
+If it did, it'd have to pay extra money to Corus to buy the assets of the channel, and then money on top of that to a CRTC-mandated benefits package typically required during ownership transfers, to take over the existing channel.
 As it stands, Rogers can leverage the well-known HGTV brand to help its service quickly build a subscriber base, without paying to acquire an existing channel licence.

 Not quite.
 Corus Entertainment was spun off from Shaw Communications in 1999.
 From then until 2023, the Shaw family owned the majority of voting shares in both companies, and it’s fair to say the two companies had fairly close relations during that time.